Permissions and Security

 - Which record was affected

-Access the audit log from Settings > Audit Log or from the History tab on any record.
+Access the audit log from the History tab on any record.

 The audit log is partitioned by month for performance.
 Administrators can configure retention policies to automatically archive or purge old entries.